TianYu-00/Steam_StylingArtworkShowcase/README.md

 <br>

 ## Applying the Artwork
-Artwork showcase would need to be purchased from point shop and you would need to be at a specific steam level to unlock it.
+Artwork showcase would need to be purchased from point shop.
 1) Go to your profile - Edit Profile - Featured Showcase - Choose artwork showcase(could rearrange to whatever)
 2) Now choose the gifs you uploaded